awiteckzb/multi_snake_ppo/README.md

 # Implementing PPO from scratch for Snake

 This repo contains an implementation of a Snake RL Agent with PPO (coded up the algorithm from scratch).
+I tried to implement this exactly according to the [original paper](https://arxiv.org/abs/1707.06347).

 I mainly did this just so I can get a better understanding of how PPO works at a technical level.
 Nothing super groundbreaking in this repo but it may be a good resource for someone looking to implement PPO from scratch.